As a reader

 - I don’t know why you don’t get this published (about a story that had been rejected by literally every magazine that would consider it).

 - It’s obvious you can write.
 Stop worrying about that.
-Now you need to find the audience that wants to read this, or change what you’re writing.
+Now you need to find the audience that wants to read this, or change what you’re writing to match the audience you want to write for.